matbaj/bluechipstack/README.md

 As you did earlier, replace **hostname** here with the actual hostname of each node.
 Repeat this for each and every node in your cluster.  *Note: You may run these commands simultaneously across all nodes to speed up the process.*

-*Note: The first node in your cluster will be configured as an all-in-one controller.
+The first node in your cluster will be configured as an all-in-one controller.
 This node will host the database for OpenStack, provide authentication, host the web UI, and perform network coordination.
 The all-in-one node will also serve as a nova-compute node.
-If you have more than one node in your cluster, the remainder of the nodes will be deployed as nova-compute nodes.*
+If you have more than one node in your cluster, the remainder of the nodes will be deployed as nova-compute nodes.

 ### Starting Instances
 Once the all-in-one node is provisioned, you should be able to log into the web UI for OpenStack.
-Enter the IP address of the all-in-one node
+Enter the IP address of the all-in-one node, which should be the **NODE_1_IP** variable in your Chef server environment:

     http://10.0.1.73

 The default user for the web UI is **admin** and the default password is **secrete**.

+You can refer to the [video guide](http://vimeo.com/41807514) for getting started using the UI.

 ### Troubleshooting
 If anything goes wrong with the install, be sure and ask for help.
 The easiest way to get help is to [post in the forums](https://groups.google.com/forum/?fromgroups#!category-topic/stackgeek/openstack/_zbeGoOBg-Q).
 Here are a few simple suggestions you can try: